dletzler/Miscellaneous/README.md

 * An algorithm to correct errant article usage in the English language.

-* A project to determine Thanksgiving air travel patterns over the past 14 years vis a vis general travel patterns.
+* A project to determine Thanksgiving air travel patterns over the past 14 years, in contrast to non-holiday travel patterns.